Tatwi/RocketTux/README.md

 - Down Arrow: Hover when in the air.
 Do NOT altitude when collecting coins (handy for collecting a row of coins).
 Duck when on the ground.
 - Music Controls: M for mute, Comma for quieter, Period for louder.
 - B: Toggles the display of your Adventure Bag, which show the items you found in a level.

+#### Powerups
+- Star: Makes you fly faster and makes you run at super speed!
+- Fire Flower: You fly even faster than with the Star and you have a chance to gain a boost when collecting coins (to a max of 5 active boosts).
+- Water Flower: Makes you invincible and very lucky, but the powerup is consumed after the first time it protects you.
+- Earth Flower: Makes you completely invincible at the cost of also making you very, very heavy.
+- Air Flower: Makes you much lighter, improving your jumps, coin-jumps, and boosts, while also causing you to drop slower.
+- All powerups, with the exception of the Earth Flower, are lost on contact with an enemy or an explosion.

+#### Enemies
+- Mr. Bomb: Walks around, preferably on the ground.
+He is programmed to run, tick, and explode when Tux gets near him.
+Large blast radius.
+- Mr. Short-fuse: Walks around, preferably on the ground.
+He doesn't have time for ticking, he just explodes!
+Smaller blast radius.
+- Jumpy: Likes to stay in one spot and hop the day away.
+Invincible, everlasting.
+- Woody: Like Jumpy, but made of wood and only found in the forest.
+- Rocketboots: Flies around, bouncing off things.
+He is programmed to explode when Tux gets near him, but he may well blow himself up just by bouncing around.
+Enormous blast radius.
+- And more...

 #### Gameplay Tips
 - Each map is a puzzle, where the idea is to collect as many coins as possible.
 However, you only have so many boosts and "coin jumps" to get up to the high coins and to get over obstacles.
 So the biggest tip is to go back and forth and get all the highest coins first, then work your way down.